-To make things easier, this guide will walk you through everything you need to know about your car’s rim size.
-After you read this article, you won’t only know how to read rim size, but in the event that it’s not written anywhere, you’ll also learn how to measure the size of your car’s rims too.
+To make things easier, this guide will walk you through everything you need to know about your car’s rims.
+After you read this article, you won’t only know how to read rim size, but if it’s not written anywhere, you’ll also learn how to measure the size of your car’s rims.

-And even if they do bolt on, you might not have enough clearance to clear your brake calipers, suspension components, your car’s chassis or the fenders.
+Even if your rims fit, you might not have enough clearance to clear your brake calipers, suspension components, your car’s chassis, or the fenders.
 Either way, you’re risking serious problems.

 Luckily if you know how to tell what size rims you have and how to read wheel sizes, it’s a pretty easy problem to avoid.

-Typically, to make things easier and to save time, the bare minimum measurements such as diameter, wheel width and offset are strung together to denote a rim size.
+Typically, to make things easier and to save time, the bare minimum measurements such as diameter, wheel width, and offset are strung together to denote the size of your rims.
 Here’s how:

 Diameter (inches) x Width (inches) +/- Offset (millimeters) Bolt Pattern